Dracy88/Machine-Learning/Predicting Future Sales/README.md

 ## Summary
 - I had used GBDT with LightGbm since it’s more fast than Xgboost and Sklearn.
 I also noticed that GBDT are really fast to implement, with good results and a little hyper parameter tune.
-- Due to a low computational resources, i had use a manual search for the hyperparameters
+- Due to a low computational resources, i had use a manual search for the hyperparameters.
-- The best features are lagged month intervals with 1 month and items
+- The best features are lagged month intervals with 1 month and items.
 - I had analyzed features impact with the tool “feature importance” of LightGBM.

 ## Libraries: